Comparing Error Handling Strategies

 } else {

 }The benefit of std::optional is that it is lightweight and explicit.
-It forces the caller to handle the "value is absent" case at the type level—if you directly call .value() without checking has_value(), it will throw a std::bad_optional_access when the value is empty (yes, it still uses exceptions internally).
-You can also use *result to access the value without checking, but if the value is empty, that is undefined behavior.
+It forces the caller to handle the "value is missing" case at the type level—if you directly call .value() without checking .has_value(), it will throw std::bad_optional_access (yes, it still uses exceptions internally).
+You can also use *result to skip the check and access directly, but if the value is empty, that is undefined behavior.

-The problem with std::optional is that it can only tell you "it failed," but not why it failed.
-Division by zero is one kind of failure, overflow is another, and an invalid parameter is a third—but std::optional treats all these cases exactly the same, returning std::nullopt for all of them.
-If you need to distinguish between different error types, optional is not enough.
+The problem with std::optional is: it can only tell you "it failed," but not why it failed.
+Division by zero is one kind of failure, overflow is another, and invalid arguments are a third—but std::optional treats all these the same, returning std::nullopt for everything.
+If you need to distinguish between different error types, std::optional isn't enough.

-Scenarios suitable for optional are those where there is only one kind of error ("not found," "does not exist"), and the caller doesn't need to know the specific reason.
-For example, looking up an element in a container: std::find_if returns end() when not found, but if you design your API to return std::optional, the semantics are very clear—found means the value, not found means empty, simple and straightforward.
+Scenarios suitable for std::optional are those where there is only one kind of error ("not found", "does not exist"), and the caller doesn't need to know the specific reason.
+For example, finding an element in a container: find returns std::nullopt if not found.
+If your API is designed to return std::optional<T>, the semantics are clear—found means the value, not found means empty, simple and clear.

-std::expected<T, E> is a type introduced in C++23 that combines the type safety of std::optional with the rich error information of exceptions.
-Simply put, expected<T, E> either contains a successful value T or an error E—and this error can be of any type, entirely defined by you.
+std::expected is a type introduced in C++23 that combines the type safety of std::optional with the rich error information of exceptions.
+Simply put, std::expected<T, E> either contains a successful value T or an error E—and this error can be any type you define.

 #include <expected>